ojscutt/pitchfork/README.md

 # pitchfork
-emulating stellar oscillation frequencies using a branching neural network architecture
+*emulating stellar oscillation frequencies using a branching neural network*